Bayesian methods to overcome the winner's curse in genetic studies: Bayesian bias correction

-ii) If $Z_t=1$, sample
+(ii) If $Z_t=1$, sample

-and set $ \mu_t=2\theta_t$. \end{description} The sampling of $\theta_t$ at step 2.ii) cannot be carried out directly so we use a Metropolis-Hasting algorithm \cite{metrop}.
-20,000 iterations are used to obtain 15,000 simulated samples, discarding the first 5,000 ``burn-in" samples.
-The sample mean of the above 15,000 posterior samples of $\mu$, denoted as $\widehat{\mu}_B$, is the Bayesian estimate of the posterior mean $E[\mu|T_n>c]$.
+The sampling of $\theta_t$ and $\sigma^2_t$ at step 2(ii) cannot be carried out directly, so we apply a Metropolis--Hasting algorithm [\citet{metrop}].
+We use 20,000 iterations to obtain 15,000 posterior samples, discarding the first 5000 ``burn-in'' samples.
+The sample mean of the above 15,000 posterior samples, $\overline\theta$, is used to estimate the posterior mean $E[\mu|D_n, T_n>c]$.
+That is, $\widehat{\mu}_B = 2 \overline\theta$, where the factor 2 is due to the initial reparametrization $\theta=\mu/A$ and $A=2$.
+(Additional simulations presented in the \hyperref[sup]{Supplementary material} show that running the chain longer or discarding more ``burn-in'' samples provide similar results.)